Paris Notre Dame Gargoyles

 The Paris Notre Dame gargoyles are a testament to the creativity and skill of medieval craftsmen.
 Each figure is unique, showcasing a blend of Gothic imagination and precision.

-Grotesques vs. gargoyles: While all gargoyles are grotesques, not all grotesques are gargoyles.
+While all gargoyles are grotesques, not all grotesques are gargoyles!
 The term “gargoyle” specifically refers to those functioning as water spouts, while other decorative figures, like chimeras, are purely ornamental.

 A gargoyle serves a functional purpose in gothic architecture: its primary role is to divert rainwater away from the walls, preventing erosion.
 Designed with an internal conduit, it channels water and discharges it through its open mouth.
 A striking example can be found in the many gargoyles of Notre-Dame de Paris, often sculpted into fantastical creatures or animals.

 In contrast, a grotesque, or chimera, is purely decorative.
 It enhances the mystical atmosphere of a gothic building but has no drainage function.
-One of the most famous examples is the Thinker (the Stryge), the iconic winged and contemplative figure overlooking Paris from Notre-Dame—not a gargoyle, but a chimera.
+One of the most famous examples is the Thinker (the Stryge), the iconic winged and contemplative figure overlooking Paris from Notre-Dame.
+It is not a gargoyle, but a chimera.

 Chimera at Notre Dame cathedral